cekkr/grid-pascal-sim.html/README.md

 $$

 which produce Cantor-like dust with no coincidences.
 Implementing those moves requires extending the simulator to four diagonal vectors with diminishing magnitudes; the existing framework already supports variable-length move sets and custom reunification to explore such systems.

+### Sierpinski-Zeta Preset
+The Sierpinski-Zeta preset layers a truncated harmonic series over the classic parity mask so each generation samples the divergence of $\zeta(s)$ near its pole at $s = 1$.
+Parity-odd nodes climb along the harmonic envelope while parity-even voids receive a controlled negative pressure; a single backprop step then reconciles those voids with the target harmonic depth.

+The associated color ramp maps positive lobes to turquoise spectral bands and drives negative wells toward magenta-black, making the Sierpiński "shadow" triangles visible as a programmable bridge to zeta dynamics.

 ## Reference Material
 - `studies/grid-analysis-ITA.md` – combinatorial theory, trinomial expansions, and fractal lattice discourse.